UsabilityEngineering/TaskMasters/personas-scenarios.md

 ## Sarah : Age 25

-**Bio** - Sarah is a partime student and a full time employee at a grocery store.
-She is independant and lives in a one bedroom apartment alone.
+**Bio** - Sarah is a part time student and a full time employee at a grocery store.
+She is independent and lives in a one bedroom apartment alone.

 **Frustrations** - Since Sarah is very busy with work and school it leads to disorganization and forgetfulness of school work.